Ghana oil refinery breakdown a symbol of economic woes

 With all that, the irony of the refinery breakdown may be how little it will be missed by an economy that has shifted radically from state-dominated vision of Kwame Nkrumah, elected Ghana's first president after independence from Britain in 1957.

-Most of Ghana's fuel needs these days are imported as finished product, not crude, and the refinery processes none of the roughly 100,000 barrels per day of oil produced by the Jubilee offshore field, operated by Britain's Tullow (TLW.L).
+Most of Ghana's fuel needs these days are imported as finished product, not crude, and the refinery processes none of the roughly 100,000 barrels per day of oil produced by the Jubilee offshore field, operated by Britain's Tullow.

 Last year, the refinery processed just 18 percent of Ghana's 3.7 million metric tonnes of fuel imports, according to Ghana Chamber of Bulk Oil Distributors figures.